-Master's degrees and National Board Certification must be completed by August 31 of the contract year in order to be applied to the next school-year's teaching contract.
-For the purposes of this section, completion shall include all official transcripts and/or official certification submitted to the human resources department on or before September 30 of the contract year.
+Master's degrees must be completed by June 30 of the contract year in order to be applied to the next school-year's teaching contract.
+For the purposes of this section, completion shall include all official transcripts submitted to the human resources department on or before August 31 of the contract year.
 Should a teacher satisfy the completion process, a revised contract will be issued.